-Included in principal is \$580,120 related to accreted principal on convertible capital appreciation bonds and capital appreciation bonds.
+Included in principal at June 30, 2012 and 2011 is \$618,891 and \$580,120, respectively, related to accreted principal on convertible capital appreciation bonds and capital appreciation bonds.

 A portion of the Series 1997A toll refunding bonds was used to purchase U.S. government securities, which were placed in an irrevocable escrow fund to be used for the debt service payments related to the refunded portion of the 1993 bonds.
-As of June 30, 2011, the amount of the refunded bonds outstanding, which were previously eliminated in the financial statements as a result of the refunding, was \$725,861.
+As of June 30, 2012 and 2011, the amount of the refunded bonds outstanding, which were previously eliminated in the financial statements as a result of the refunding, was \$738,380 and \$725,861, respectively.